-Abilene Public Library will host “Vegetopia: The Kansas Colony Way Ahead of Its Time,” a presentation and discussion by Diane Eickhoff on Saturday, July 20 at 11:00 am.
-Members of the community are invited to attend the free program.
+“Vegetopia: The Kansas Colony Way Ahead of Its Time,” a presentation and discussion by Diane Eickhoff The program is made possible by Humanities Kansas.

 In 1856 a band of pilgrims, led by the eccentric Henry Clubb, set out to establish “heaven on earth” in Kansas.
 Even more controversial than their abolitionist stance was their new way of eating, a meatless vegetable diet.
 This presentation will explore the uniquely American tradition of utopian thinking and the practicality of chasing dreams.

 Diane Eickhoff is an independent historian, writer, and editor of education materials.
 Her most recent historical biography, Clarina Nichols: Frontier Crusader for Women’s Rights, is published by Quindaro Press.